Krass Clement: Photographic work

 His concern with death can also be seen in two biographical essays: Det lånte Lys (1995) and Langs Vinden (1998), one of which depicts a cancer-stricken friend living on borrowed time but nonetheless slowly approaching his end.
 The other is a kind of fable, describing a journey from the south of France and up through Germany to Denmark with flashbacks showing how houses along the route have disappeared and their inhabitants have disappeared.
 The images are all the more meaningful as they show old cars and clothing fashions we can all remember.

 Clement's Novemberrejsen (2008) consists of moving black and white photographs of a small Danish village which has remained the same for years, unaffected by modern developments.
 But we also realize it all might have been very different, as in so many other places in Denmark.
 His recent book Paris: Carnet de Recherche (2010) presents images of the less glossy side of Paris in the 1960s and 1970s taken during the years he spent there with his father, the painter Kay Christensen.
 His black and white photographs depict scenes from everyday life, often with rather sad-looking figures, in surroundings showing roads, benches, a prostitute's room, the metro, sidestreets and bars.

-Clement's work has developed with remarkable consistency.
-All his photographs demonstrate his engagement to his personal reporting style.
-He is one of the many documentary photographers who portrays the decisive moment but he does so in a particularly open and melancholic way.
-His exceptional ability to capture people in revealing situations is enhanced by his classically composed black and white photographs with their own suggestive appeal.
+Clement's work is characterized by a consistent personal style that adapts the tradition of the decisive moment through an open, melancholic aesthetic.
+His composed black-and-white images emphasize candid portrayals of subjects in revealing situations.